Best Greek Salad Recipe

 What to serve with Greek salad?

 On a hot summer day, this Greek side salad goes well with some grilled chicken or lamb burgers.
-In the winter, we often opt for baked chicken Breasts or baked chicken thighs.
-That combination of this fresh salad with the chicken is incredible and you really don't need anything else for dinner.
+In the winter, I often opt for baked chicken Breasts or baked chicken thighs.
+That combination of this fresh salad with the chicken is incredible and you really don’t need anything else for dinner.

-Greek Salad Recipe
+Traditional Greek Salad Recipe

 Ingredients